AtanasiuDemian/AtanasiuDemian.github.io/README.md

 ## Shrinkage and PCR: College dataset
 [Notebook](https://nbviewer.jupyter.org/github/AtanasiuDemian/Introduction-to-Statistical-Learning---Python/blob/master/College.ipynb)

 I analyze the College dataset from ISLR, which contains information about 777 universities and colleges in the US.
-The objective is to predict the number of applications received by a college using 4 regression models: Ordinary Least Squares, Ridge, Lasso and Principal Components Analysis (PCR).
+The objective is to predict the number of applications received by a college using 4 regression models: Ordinary Least Squares, Ridge, Lasso and Principal Components Regression (PCR).